MuhammadAbdullah-hash/Portfolio-React-App/README.md

 # Portfolio-React-App
 It is My portdolio web app made using react.js as front end and django , django-rest framework as backend.

+## Working
+The React front end placed in "front" directory of project communicate with "API" based django-restframework backend placed in "api" directory.
+The front end fetches data, state is updated and component is rendered.
+I have used class based component for this project;

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install following packages.